theodore-norvell/cogent/README.md

 As events happen they should be fed into the controller and it will react by changing its own state and taking actions.
 The result of the controller is `true` if the event was handled and `false` if the event was ignored.
 In our example, `kill` events are ignored when the state is `IDLE` and `go` events are ignored when the state is `READY`.

-The `dispatchEvent` subroutine has many requirements which need to be supplied.
+The `dispatchEvent` subroutine has many prerequisites which need to be supplied.
 You need to define

 * The `event_t` type.
 * A function (or a function-like macro) `eventClassOf(event_p)` which produces an member of an enum type.